gameduell/dataneeds/INTRO.md

 Data have types, allowing to do different things with them.
 For example you can add hours to a timestamp, but not to an integer.
 Types keep track of this.

-There are primitive types in Declares, like String or Int, but also more advanced types like Timestamps, Tuples or Categoricals.
+There are primitive types in Declarative, like String or Int, but also more advanced types like Timestamps, Tuples or Categoricals.
 And you can define your own Types.

 ## Entitis